zammad/zammad-documentation/appendix/migrate-to-postgresql.rst

             $ zypper refresh
             $ zypper install postgresql postgresql-server postgresql-contrib
             $ systemctl start postgresql
+            $ systemctl enable postgresql

 Only for Zammad source installations
-   The following section is only relevant if you installed Zammad from source:
+   The following steps are only relevant if you installed Zammad from source:

    .. include:: /install/includes/postgres-dependencies.rst